Skip to Content

 • I used a combination of Granny Smith, Fuji and Honey Crisp apples for this recipe.

-• The sweetness of your apples will depend on how much sugar you will need to add.
+• The sweetness of your apples will affect how much sugar you will need to add.
 Adjust according to your apples and preferences.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.